I use empirical and theoretical approaches

 Relevant papers:

 - Benning JW, Faulkner A^, and Moeller DA.
-2022.
-Rapid evolution in response to climate-change-induced drought and its demographic and genetic controls.
-In revision, Proceedings of the Royal Society B. preprint. ^ undergraduate mentee
+2023.
+Rapid evolution during climate change: demographic and genetic constraints on adaptation to severe drought.
+Proceedings of the Royal Society B, 290:20230336. pdf. ^ undergraduate mentee

 - Gorton AJ*, Benning JW*, Tiffin PL, and Moeller DA.
 2022.
 The spatial scale of adaptation in a native annual plant and its implications for responses to climate change.
 Evolution.
 76:2916-2929. pdf. * equal contribution